 Is 581 a good credit score?

-FICO scores range from 300 to 850.
+The FICO score range, which ranges from 300 to 850, is widely used by lenders and financial institutions as a measure of creditworthiness.
 As you can see below, a 581 credit score is considered Fair.

 |Credit Score||Credit Rating||% of population|

 |580 – 669||Fair||17%|

 581 Credit Score Credit Card & Loan Options

 Some lenders choose not to lend to borrowers with credit scores in the Fair range.
 As a result, your financing options are going to be somewhat limited.
 With a score of 581, your focus should be on building your credit history and raising your credit scores before applying for any loans.